-These pages outline the tuition fees and financial support arrangements for UK students joining a PGCE or PGDE at Edge Hill University between August 2021 and July 2022.
+This guide outlines the tuition fees and financial support arrangements for UK students joining a PGCE or PGDE at Edge Hill University between August 2022 and July 2023.

 We can help explain what student funding you may be entitled to receive and how to apply for it.

 Please note, the information on these pages may be subject to change and excludes School Direct trainees for whom financial support arrangements may vary.

 If you already hold Qualified Teacher Status and join a PGCE or PGDE, you will not be eligible for Government funding.

 EU/EEA and Swiss students who have settled or pre-settled status under the EU Settlement Scheme, as well as Irish nationals, may be eligible for the UK tuition fee rate and associated financial support.
 Irish nationals can ordinarily apply to Student Universal Support Ireland (SUSI).
 Please see our dedicated guide to EU student finance for further information.

 If you are a prospective UK student joining a PGCE or PGDE at Edge Hill University between August 2022 and July 2023, the tuition fee will be £9,250.

 Eligible students will not have to pay up-front for their tuition and can apply for a Tuition Fee Loan to cover the cost of the course fees.